wklchris/sphinx-simrofy-theme/docs/_sources/Documentation.rst.txt

             Warning.

     github_user
         Github username.
-It will create a icon-weblink to ``https://github.com/GITHUB_USER``\ on the headbar that allows others visit your Github profile page.
+It will create a icon-weblink to ``https://github.com/GITHUB_USER`` on the headbar that allows others visit your Github profile page.

     github_repo
         (Only valid when :term:`github_user` is specified)

-        Show a Github repo link of ``https://github.com/GITHUB_USER/GITHUB_REPO``\ instead of your user profile page.
+        Show a Github repo link of ``https://github.com/GITHUB_USER/GITHUB_REPO`` instead of your user profile page.

     headbar_links
         Links to be displayed on the headbar.
-Default is undefined, which displays all webpages (excluding the current one) in alphabetatical order.
+Default is undefined, which displays all webpages (excluding the ``index.rst`` and the current one) in alphabetatical order.
 User may pass a list of filenames (without extension) to handle the output.

         For example: ``'headbar_links': ['Development', 'Documentation']`` will show: